hypergraphql/hypergraphql/sources/documentation.md

 # Example

-The following query requests a single person instance with its URI (`_id`) and RDF type (`_type`), its name, birth date, birth place with the URI, an English label, and the country in which it is located, also including its URI and an English label.
+The following query requests a single person instance with its URI (`_id`) and RDF type (`_type`), its name, birth date, birth place with its URI, an English label, and the country in which it is located, also including its URI and an English label.

 ### HyperGraphQL query
 ```